How fiber-based packaging supports circular economy

 How Paptic’s materials support sustainable practices

-Paptic has taken a unique approach to fibre-based packaging by developing materials that combine the benefits of paper, plastic, and textiles.
-These materials are crafted from renewable wood fibres, sourced from sustainably managed forests, ensuring minimal environmental impact, as advocated by CEPI.
+Paptic has taken a new approach to fibre-based packaging by developing unique materials.
+These materials are crafted from renewable wood fibres, sourced from sustainably managed forests, ensuring minimal environmental impact, as advocated.

 Practical applications of fibre-based packaging